 The CCHA must make a best effort to ensure that the HAP contract is executed before the beginning of the lease term.
 Regardless, the HAP contract must be executed no later than 60 calendar days from the beginning of the lease term.
+Any HAP contract executed after the 60-day period is void, and the CCHA may not pay any housing assistance payment to the owner, unless there are extenuating circumstances that prevent or prevented the CCHA from meeting the 60-day deadline-then the CCHA may submit to the HUD field office a request for an extension no later than two weeks after the 60-day deadline.

-The CCHA may not pay any housing assistance payment to the owner until the HAP contracthas been executed.
+The CCHA may not pay any housing assistance payment to the owner until the HAP contract has been executed.
 If the HAP contract is executed during the period of 60 calendar days from the beginning of the lease term, the CCHA will pay housing assistance payments after execution of the HAP contract (in accordance with the terms of the HAP contract), to cover the portion of the lease term before execution of the HAP contract (a maximum of 60 days).